 Safe to say note apps are for everyone, which calls for a happy dance.
 But not everyone takes notes the same way nor has the same requirements.
 That is exactly why most things are purposefully created or executed with a particular target audience in mind.

 The needs of students and scholars vary from those of professionals and business collaborators.
 Creatives, for example, are more interested in having diverse formatting options and templates that allow them to visually work on projects.
-Writers, on the other hand, value features such as footnotes, color-coding, rich text and markdown, above integration and collaboration requirements.
+Writers, on the other hand, value features such as footnotes, colour-coding, rich text and markdown, above integration and collaboration requirements.

 Not solely tied to the professional sphere, digital tools are also great for personal knowledge management.
 Sometimes a simple feature can make a huge difference in the usability of an app.
 Structure and features can make hoarding information easier but your files can still be cluttered without an organization system.
 On the flip side, your digital file closet could finally look as organized as your personal wardrobe.